Subscription orders can be cancelled at anytime. Free delivery on all subsequent subscription orders. Find out more about subscriptions.

 You save up to 10% when you sign up for a subscription

 Taking your baby swimming from an early age can be lots of fun!
 It's a great way to bond and establish a vital life skill.

 While there's no set age when you can or should take a baby swimming, there are some points to consider when you feel like the time is right for your little one to take the plunge.
 Let's run through some key points around taking a baby swimming and answer some of the most asked questions about babies and swimming.

 Exposing little ones to water and swimming from a young age is great for their development because it...

 Yes, you can take your baby to the swimming pool for a dip at any age.
 There's no need to wait until they've received their vaccinations.
 However, if your little one was born prematurely, it's best to check with your doctor or health visitor before you plan your first trip to the pool.

 To avoid the risk of infection, mums should wait until after their six-week postpartum check with their doctor, or seven days after post-birth vaginal bleeding (lochia) stops before they go to the pool with their little one.
 That said, nothing is stopping your partner or another family member taking your baby to the pool in the meantime.

 Unless they have a chlorine allergy, there's no reason why a baby shouldn't go in a chlorinated swimming pool at any time from birth.

-However, if your little one has a skin condition, it's a good idea to check in with your doctor to make sure chlorine won't irritate them.
+However, if your little one has a skin condition, it's a good idea to check in with your GP to make sure chlorine won't irritate them.